 - Ice Safety

 These certifications, combined with trip planning, trail design and construction, risk management, leadership and program planning training, are an attractive skill set to employers.
 Two field camps, in Fall and Winter, will give you the opportunity to really hone your teamwork and leadership skills - essential requirements for successful outdoor expeditions.
 As well, you will get a chance to participate in activities such as mountain biking, natural face rock climbing, winter camping, snowshoeing, cross country skiing, and dog sledding.
 In addition to a diverse range of field experiences, the program includes visits to a variety of outdoor centres and the Canadian Canoe Museum.

 In this program, you will spend almost as much time outdoors as inside the classroom, with three days of classes and two days of adventure skills and certifications training per week.
 You will develop professional skills while you experience personal growth and gain a deeper appreciation for the outdoors and the natural environment.

-Upon graduation, you may decide to seek employment or to continue your education in a related program such as the Outdoor and Adventure Education Diploma, Fish and Wildlife Technician, Recreation and Leisure Services, or Tourism and Travel program.
-You will gain exemptions in these Fleming College Diploma programs for some of the courses that you completed in the Outdoor Adventure Skills program.
+Upon graduation, you may decide to seek employment or to continue your education in a related program, such as the Outdoor and Adventure Education Diploma.

 Is this You?